NEW YORK -- EJ Manuel asked the question, and I don't believe he enjoyed my answer.

 The Bills can't afford to coddle Manuel simply because he was their first-round pick last year.
 They've missed the playoffs 14 straight winters.
 Players such as Fred Jackson and Kyle Williams don't have seasons to waste.

 The if-come is hazardous.
 That's true if Manuel doesn't suffer another injury for the remainder of his career.

 But all three of his knee injuries occurred on common, clean football plays.
 The defenders didn't hammer him with malicious intentions.
 Officials didn't throw any penalty flags.

 A major reason the Bills drafted Manuel was his ability to run.
 Unless they want to convert him into a pure pocket passer, he'll be vulnerable.

 The Bills must pause to consider Manuel might be injury-prone.
-He said Thursday he planned to wear a brace on his left knee from now on.
+This afternoon, he said he planned to wear a brace on his left knee from now on.